justinmk/notes/git_slides/slides.md

 ===
 A typical 2-parent merge is called a "3-way merge" because it uses 3 patches[1]:
     two branch tips + common ancestor
-                      ^- notice how this means anything before the common ancestor is totally ignored.
+                      ^- implication: history before the
+                         common ancestor is ignored.

 So what is a merge?
 It is two trees mushed together.
     https://github.com/git/git/blob/master/Documentation/technical/trivial-merge.txt#L77-L94